biznomy/GymInfinity/README.md

-# angular2-react-native-seed
+# GymInfinity

-A seed project to create a native mobile application with Angular 2 and React Native
+A GymInfinity project to create a native mobile application with Angular 2 and React Native

 ## General documentation
 http://angular.github.io/react-native-renderer/